 In this example, we demonstrate a workflow for simulating the L-I curve of an InGaAsP-InP multiple-quantum-well (MQW) edge-emitting laser (EEL).
 Calculated L-I curves and lasing frequencies at different temperatures are compared to results reported in the literature.
-We recommend upgrading the software to version 2021 R2.2 when testing this example.
+We recommend upgrading the software to version 2021 R2.2 or later when testing this example.

 Understand the simulation workflow and key results

 FDE (or FEEM), MQW, and INTERCONNECT (TWLM) are used to model a Fabry-Perot InGaAsP-InP MQW ridge laser using scripts.
 L-I curve and spectrum of the laser are calculated at different temperatures.
 The 1D TWLM laser model is suitable for simulating lasers with traveling-wave geometry, such as edge-emitting lasers.
 The MQW solver is suitable for simulating material gain in III-V semiconductors with the zincblende crystal structure.
 The simulations are isothermal, suitable for lower power or pulsed lasers without pronounced self-heating at high injection currents.
 Simulations can be performed at different temperatures.
 Links to laser examples with other types of cavities, such as DFB and DBR, are included as well as a list of other laser result types not shown here.

 Step 1: Optical Mode Simulation